 Can the Bond Market Crash?

-Why a Crash Simply Isn't in the Cards
+Why a Bond Market Crash Simply Isn't in the Cards

-When it comes to the bond market, one of the most talked-about issues right now is whether the U.S. Federal Reserve’s need to raise short-term interest rates will bring about a bear market.
-This topic is frequently discussed in dramatic terms, which fosters the belief that the bond market is on track for a crash.
+One of the most talked-about issues in the bond market is whether the U.S. Federal Reserve’s need to raise short-term interest rates will bring about a dreaded bear market.
+It's frequently discussed in dramatic terms, fostering the belief that the bond market is on track for a crash.

-There’s one problem with this line of thinking, however: it just doesn’t make any sense.
+The problem with this line of thinking is that it just doesn’t make any sense.

-In reality, the bond market’s reaction to the prospect of Fed rate hikes is likely to be gradual.
-Instead of a sudden, dramatic crash, bonds are likely to suffer modest price pressure over an extended period.
+In reality, the bond market’s reaction to the prospect of Fed rate hikes is typically gradual.
+Bonds are likely to suffer modest price pressure over an extended period of time, not a sudden, dramatic crash.
 This should result in both higher volatility and an extended period of lower returns, but the odds of an outright crash are minimal.

 Bond Market Crashes Are Rare to Non-existent

-Granted, yields were higher then – meaning that there was a larger yield cushion to offset price declines.
-Still, the numbers show that no crash occurred even in the unfavorable conditions of the late 70s – and investors more than made up for this period of weakness with the strong returns that occurred in the subsequent years.
+Granted, yields were higher then.
+There was a larger yield cushion to offset price declines.
+But these numbers show that no crash occurred even in the unfavorable conditions of that time period.
+Investors more than made up for this period of weakness with the strong returns that occurred in subsequent years.

 Fed Rate Hikes Are a Known Issue